yevster/weblogic-on-azure/javaee/README.md

 # Basic Java EE CRUD Application
-This is the basic Java EE 8 application used throughout the Azure demos.
+This is the basic Java EE 7 application used throughout the WebLogic on Azure demos.
 It is a simple CRUD application.
-It uses Maven and Java EE 8 (JAX-RS, EJB, CDI, JPA, JSF, Bean Validation).
+It uses Maven and Java EE 7 (JAX-RS, EJB, CDI, JPA, JSF, Bean Validation).

 We use Eclipse but you can use any Maven capable IDE such as NetBeans.
-We use WildFly but you should be able to use any Java EE 8 compatiple application server such as WebSphere Liberty or Payara.
 We use Postgres but you can use any relational database such as MySQL or SQL Server.

 ## Setup

 - Install JDK 8 (we used [AdoptOpenJDK OpenJDK 8 LTS/HotSpot](https://adoptopenjdk.net)).
 - Install the Eclipse IDE for Java EE Developers from [here](https://www.eclipse.org/downloads/packages/).
-- Install Docker for your OS.
 - Download this repository somewhere in your file system (easiest way might be to download as a zip and extract).

 ## Database Creation